s-pangburn/small/README.md

 ## Project Design

 Small was designed with simplicity and elegance as its primary goals.
-Considering the two-week time period, it was decided to focus on a small core set of features that ran smoothly and prioritized keeping code manageable over hitting all major features, with the interest of providing a solid foundation to build on for the future in mind.
+Considering the two-week time period, it was decided to focus on a core set of features that ran smoothly and bug-free.
+Keeping code manageable was prioritized over hitting every target, in the interest of providing a solid codebase to build upon for the future.

 ## Technologies

 Rails was chosen due to its out-of-the-box support for relational databases and RESTful architecture.
-Because React is being used on the frontend, Rails' API primarily serves up JSON.
+Because React is being used on the frontend, the Rails API primarily serves JSON.

 Frontend Flux states are set up in a way such that there are separate reducers and actions for stories, comments, users, and errors.
-This keeps the code modular and eases the task of keeping the state up-to-date.
+This keeps the code modular and eases the task of keeping the state up-to-date with changes in the database.

 In addition to the included packages, [Cloudinary][cloudinary] was used for image uploading.